Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 dj cut killer
-command that finds all empty files and directories and sub directories script that prints all .gif files in current working directory script that decodes the first letter of each line in acrostic
+command that finds all empty files and directories and sub directories script that prints all .gif files in current working directory script that decodes the first letter of each line in acrostic script that purses we servers logs in TSV forat as input and display the 11 hosts or ip address which did the most request